-“With music you speak to people, you touch their hearts and bring them joy”.
+“With music you speak to people, you touch hearts and bring joy”.

-Bassidi Koné is of Bwa ethnicity from the Segou region in Mali.
-Born into a Griot family, Bassidi grew up beside his father’s instrument, the balafon (a traditional, wooden xylophone), instilling in him his forefathers’ traditional village songs and rhythms.
-Bassidi carried on his family’s musical heritage, showing promising skill in both the balafon and the djembe.
+Bassidi Koné is of Bwa ethnicity from the San region in central Mali.
+Born into a Griot family, Bassidi grew up beside his father’s primary instrument, the balafon, instilling in him his forefathers’ traditional village songs and rhythms passed down through many generations.
+Since these early childhood experiences, Bassidi has carried on this musical heritage and legacy with the greatest of respect through the study of two percussive instruments, the balafon and the barra (gourd drum).

 “Traveling from his culturally rich and vibrant homeland of Mali (West Africa), following in the footsteps of great artists before him such as Salif Keita, Oumou Sangare, Toumani Diabaté and Rokia Traoré, virtuoso drummer and balafonist Bassidi Koné now brings his shining spirit and awe inspiring musical expression to Australia”.